Syferie/MarkHub/README_EN.md

 ### 6. AI Smart Folder Recommendation

 - Intelligently recommend appropriate folder names based on bookmark content
+- **Smart matching with existing folders**: AI only recommends from the folder structure already created by the user, without creating new folders
+- Maintains consistency of folder structure, avoiding creation of redundant or unnecessary folders
+- Helps users quickly categorize new bookmarks while maintaining existing organizational structure
 - Support for single bookmark and bulk bookmark processing
 - User interface integration:
   - Use via "AI Suggest Folder" button in the add/edit bookmark modal